WoltLab/docs.woltlab.com/pages/php/api/php_api_caches.md

 It's difficult to provide a definite answer or checklist when to use a cache and why it is required at this point, because the answer is: It depends.
-The permission cache for user groups is a good example for a valid cache, where we can a significant performance improvement compared to reading this data live.
+The permission cache for user groups is a good example for a valid cache, where we can achieve significant performance improvement compared to processing this data on every request.

 Its caches are build for each permutation of user group memberships that are encountered for a page request.
 Building this data is an expensive process that